J. T. Realmuto: 2021

 Realmuto fractured his thumb on February 18, 2021, the first day of spring training, when he attempted to block a curveball by new reliever José Alvarado.
 He did not return to spring training until a March 23 Grapefruit League game against the Toronto Blue Jays, in which he hit a home run during his first at bat.
 Realmuto suffered another injury that May, ultimately missing 11 games after a wild pitch from David Hale caused a bone bruise on his left hand.
 Realmuto hit his 100th major league home run on June 6, driving in three runs against Tanner Rainey in the sixth inning of a 12–6 victory over the Washington Nationals.
 Despite going through what Realmuto called "one of the worst slumps of [his] career", he was one of two Phillies, alongside Zack Wheeler, to be named to the 2021 All-Star Game.
 As there was no game in the 2020 season, this was Realmuto's third selection in a row.
 After San Francisco Giants catcher Buster Posey went on the disabled list shortly before the July 13 game, Realmuto was named the starting catcher for the National League team.
-In addition to catching, Realmuto hit a solo home run against Gregory Soto of the Detroit Tigers in the fifth inning of the game; it was the Phillies' first home run in an All-Star game since Mike Schmidt in 1981, and Realmuto's first hit in any of his All-Star appearances.
+In addition to catching, Realmuto hit a solo home run against Gregory Soto of the Detroit Tigers in the fifth inning of the game; it was the first home run by a Phillies player in an All-Star game since Mike Schmidt in 1981, and Realmuto's first hit in any of his All-Star appearances.

 Realmuto finished the 2021 season hitting .263/.343/.439 with 17 home runs, 73 RBIs, and a career-high 48 walks, 129 strikeouts, and 13 stolen bases in 134 games, and he led the NL with 118 games at catcher.
 He had the fastest sprint speed of all major league catchers, at 28.8 feet/second.

 2022

-In 2022, he batted .276/.342/.478 in 504 at bats with 75 runs, 22 home runs, and 84 RBIs, as well as 21 stolen bases on 22 attempts.
+In 2022, Realmuto slashed .276/.342/.478 in 504 at bats with 75 runs, 22 home runs, and 84 RBIs, as well as 21 stolen bases on 22 attempts.
 In game 4 of the 2022 National League Division Series, against the Atlanta Braves, Realmuto became the first ever Phillies player, and first ever catcher, to hit an inside the park homerun in the postseason.
 In Game 1 of the 2022 World Series, against the Houston Astros, Realmuto hit a go-ahead game winning home run in the top of the 10th inning.
 Realmuto went on to win his third Silver Slugger and second Gold Glove award following the season.

+2023

+On June 12, 2023, Realmuto hit for the cycle against the Diamondbacks, becoming the first Phillies player to accomplish the feat since David Bell in 2004.

+2024

+On June 11, 2024, Phillies President of Baseball Operations Dave Dombrowski made the announcement that Realmuto is scheduled to undergo right knee meniscectomy surgery on Wednesday, June 12, 2024, in Philadelphia.
+He was placed on the 10-day injured list retroactive to Monday, June 10, 2024, with right knee pain.